vercel/next.js/packages/next/README.md

 - `isServer` - `Boolean` shows if the resulting configuration will be used for server side (`true`), or client side compilation (`false`).
 - `defaultLoaders` - `Object` Holds loader objects Next.js uses internally, so that you can use them in custom configuration
   - `babel` - `Object` the `babel-loader` configuration for Next.js.
-  - `hotSelfAccept` - `Object` the `hot-self-accept-loader` configuration.
-This loader should only be used for advanced use cases.
-For example [`@zeit/next-typescript`](https://github.com/zeit/next-plugins/tree/master/packages/next-typescript) adds it for top-level typescript pages.

 Example usage of `defaultLoaders.babel`: